- Home

 1. How do you decide when to use manual testing vs. automated testing?

-I choose manual testing when the test case requires human observation, such as UI/UX testing, or when testing new, unrefined features.
-Manual testing is also useful for exploratory testing.
+I use manual testing when the test case requires human observation, like UI/UX testing, or when testing new, unrefined features.
+Manual testing is also good for exploratory testing.
 That’s where flexibility is required.
-Automated testing, on the other hand, is ideal for repetitive tasks, regression testing, and performance testing.
+Automated testing is good for repetitive tasks, regression testing and performance testing.
 It yields consistency and saves time.
 This is especially true for larger test suites.
-I usually automate stable, repeatable processes and run manual tests for more complex or subjective scenarios that need human insight.
+I automate stable, repeatable processes and run manual tests for more complex or subjective scenarios that need human insight.

-2. Can you describe your process for writing and maintaining automated test scripts?
+2. How do you write and maintain automated test scripts?

-3. How do you ensure the quality of software across multiple platforms or devices?
+3. How do you ensure software quality across multiple platforms or devices?

-Ensuring software quality across platforms requires a combination of cross-browser testing tools and device farms.
-I use tools like BrowserStack or Sauce Labs to test on different browsers, operating systems, and device types.
-For mobile apps, I run tests across multiple iOS and Android devices to make sure they’re compatible.
-I also implement responsive design testing for web applications.
-Additionally, I automate much of the cross-platform testing for consistency while complementing it with manual tests for more nuanced user interactions on different platforms.
+Ensuring software quality across platforms requires cross-browser testing tools and device farms.
+I use tools like BrowserStack or Sauce Labs to test on different browsers, operating systems and device types.
+For mobile apps, I test across multiple iOS and Android devices to make sure they’re compatible.
+I also do responsive design testing for web applications.
+I automate much of the cross-platform testing for consistency and complement it with manual testing for more nuanced user interactions on different platforms.

-4. How do you handle bug tracking and prioritize issues?
+4. How do you handle bug tracking and prioritization?

-I typically use bug-tracking systems like Jira or Bugzilla to manage reported issues.
-I log bugs with as much detail as possible.
-This includes steps to reproduce, screenshots, logs, and environment details.
+I use bug-tracking systems like Jira or Bugzilla to manage reported issues.
+I log bugs with as many details as possible.
+This includes steps to reproduce, screenshots, logs and environment details.
 For prioritization, I assess the severity and impact on the user experience.
 I handle critical bugs affecting core functionality or security first.
-From there, I look into minor UI issues and edge cases.
-I collaborate with developers and project managers to regularly review and reprioritize bugs based on upcoming release schedules and business needs.
+Then, I look into minor UI issues and edge cases.
+I work with developers and project managers to regularly review and reprioritize bugs based on upcoming release schedules and business needs.

-5. Can you explain how you perform load testing and identify performance bottlenecks?
+5. How do you do load testing and identify performance bottlenecks?

-For load testing, I use tools like JMeter or LoadRunner.
-These allow me to simulate multiple users accessing the system simultaneously.
-I set realistic traffic scenarios based on expected user behavior.
-I also consider server response times, database performance, and resource utilization.
-During the test, I analyze the data to identify performance bottlenecks.
-This might include slow queries, high CPU usage, or memory leaks.
-Once I find the bottlenecks, I work with the development team to optimize the system.
-That might involve optimizing queries, upgrading server resources, or fine-tuning application code.
+For load testing, I use tools like JMeter and LoadRunner.
+These allow me to simulate multiple users accessing the system at the same time.
+I set up realistic traffic scenarios based on expected user behavior.
+I also consider server response times, database performance and resource utilization.
+During the test, I analyzed the data to identify performance bottlenecks.
+This might be slow queries, high CPU usage or memory leaks.
+Once I find the bottlenecks, I will work with the development team to optimize the system.
+This might mean optimizing queries, upgrading server resources or fine-tuning application code.

 6. How do you balance functional testing and automation testing in your QA process?